studyathome-internationally/rehabilitationstechnik/docs/en/chapter6.md

 .audiogram-used-symbols#Symbols used in the audiogram.

-For example, for a person with approximately normal hearing, the result is a tone threshold audiogram for the left ear as shown in <<fig:tone-threshold-audiogram-normal>>.
+For example, for a person with approximately normal hearing, the result is a tone threshold audiogram for the left ear as shown in <<fig:tonschwellenaudiogramm-normal>>.
 The curves for air conduction and bone conduction are superimposed or nearly so.
 The deviations from the $0\;\sf{dB}\,\sf{HV}$ line in the example are at most $15\;\sf{dB}\,\sf{HV}$.